Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Results and discussions

+The approximant maintains the same accuracy as the third-order Taylor expansion while providing a significantly larger radius of convergence, making it suitable for analyses that include high-redshift observations.

-In the model-independent framework, FRB+GW achieves $\sigma(H_0)=0.61$ km/s/Mpc ($0.91\%$) and $\sigma(\Omega_{\rm b})=0.00090$ ($1.8\%$), while FRB+SGL yields $\sigma(H_0)=0.66$ km/s/Mpc ($0.98\%$) and $\sigma(\Omega_{\rm b})=0.00094$ ($1.9\%$).
-Importantly, as presented in Fig.~\ref{cosmography}, the derived parameters are basically unbiased for the parameters $H_0$ and $\Omega_{\mathrm{b}}$, i.e., the fiducial values of parameters fall into the central part of $1\sigma$ confidence regions, so the methods are convincing.
-The constraints on $H_0$ and $\Omega_{\mathrm{b}}$ are comparable to those obtained in the $w$CDM model: both FRB+GW and FRB+SGL constrain $H_0$ and $\Omega_{\rm b}$ to better than (1\%, 2\%) precision.
-In cosmography, the FRB+21\,cm\,IM synergy cannot be used, because the expansion cannot be performed accurately up to the early universe (e.g., the last scattering).
+In this framework, FRB+GW achieves $\sigma(H_0)=0.83$~km/s/Mpc ($1.2\%$) and $\sigma(\Omega_{\rm b})=0.0013$ ($2.6\%$), while FRB+SGL yields $\sigma(H_0)=0.93$ km/s/Mpc ($1.4\%$) and $\sigma(\Omega_{\rm b})=0.0014$ ($2.8\%$).
+Importantly, as shown in Fig.~\ref{cosmography}, the derived parameters are unbiased, i.e., the fiducial values of parameters fall into the central part of $1\sigma$ confidence regions, so the methods are convincing.
+The constraints on $H_0$ and $\Omega_{\mathrm{b}}$ are comparable to those obtained in the $w$CDM model: both FRB+GW and FRB+SGL constrain $H_0$ and $\Omega_{\rm b}$ to better than (1.5\%, 3\%) precision.
+In cosmography, the FRB+21\,cm\,IM synergy can not be used, because the expansion cannot be performed accurately up to the early universe, as shown in Eq.~\ref{sound} (e.g., the last scattering).
 In this scenario, we can only treat the sound horizon as a free parameter.
-However, in that case, 21\,cm\,IM cannot provide meaningful constraints on \(H_0\) and \(\Omega_{\rm b}\), and there is no degeneracy between these two parameters.
-Consequently, combining 21\,cm\,IM with FRBs does not significantly improve the constraints on these parameters.
-If we introduce a prior on the sound horizon from the early universe, we can constrain \(H_0\) and break the degeneracy between \(H_0\) and \(\Omega_{\rm b}\) in FRBs.
-However, this approach contradicts our original goal of resolving the Hubble tension without relying the early-universe observations.
+However, in that case, 21\,cm\,IM can not provide meaningful constraints on \(H_0\) and \(\Omega_{\rm b}\), and there is no degeneracy between these two parameters.
+Consequently, combining 21\,cm\,IM with FRBs does not significantly improve the constraints on these two parameters.
+If introducing a prior on the sound horizon from the early universe, we can constrain \(H_0\) and thus break the degeneracy between \(H_0\) and \(\Omega_{\rm b}\) inherent in FRBs.
+However, this approach contradicts our original goal of resolving the Hubble tension or missing baryon problem without relying on the early-universe observations.
 To achieve this goal, any connection with CMB or BBN observations should be avoided.